ilmari-h/envie/docs/deploy-with-envie/access-tokens.md

 The recommended way to use Envie in production is with access token authentication.
 Access tokens allow you to run CLI commands without requiring you to complete browser login.
-This makes it easy to use Envie programmatically e.g. from a Dockerfile or some other deployment script.
+This makes it easy to invoke Envie programmatically e.g. from a Dockerfile or some other deployment script.

 ### Creating and using access tokens